ABDERRAHMANE-JABLI/QUIZ_AI/README.md

 3. Start the frontend development server: npm run start

+- You can access the frontend application at `http://localhost:3000`.

 ### Requirements

 Make sure you have Node.js and npm installed on your machine before running these commands.